Glans penis: Rodents

+Perissodactyls

 When erect, the glans of a horse's penis increases by 3 to 4 times.
 The urethra opens within the urethral fossa, a small pouch at the distal end of the glans.
 Unlike the human glans, the glans of a horse's penis extends backwards on its shaft.

+Marsupials, monotremes and bats

+The shape of the glans varies among different marsupial species.
+In most marsupials, the glans is divided, but male macropods have an undivided glans penis.

+The glans penis is also divided into two parts in platypuses and echidnas.

 Males of Racey's pipistrelle bat have a narrow, egg-shaped glans penis.

-The glans penis of a male cape ground squirrel is large with a prominent baculum.